screemix/map_book_friending_app/README.md

 [Plans for the 3nd sprint](https://github.com/screemix/map_book_friending_app/milestone/4) - Backend and Frontend for user profile + user matching algorithm

 ## Sprint 3 results
+Done with - US5 As a user I want to my contact information be displayed for other users MUST Fixed CI/CD
+Wrote base backend for search

 ## Sprint 4 results
+Integrated ML algotthm with backend for US6

 ## Sprint 5 results